mrOranger/RxJs/README.md

-# Reactive Programming
+# Reactive Programming and RxJs
+Commonest programs focuses on manage data in synchronous way, however, our daily life is based on event managing, that is, react to external events that does not depends from us and that can't be handled once by time.
+In fact, **Reactive Programming** is a programming paradigm focuses on data streams that flows asynchronously in our program, and that are known as events.
+Just like Agile Methodology, Reactive Programming is based on the [**Reactive Manifesto**](.https://www.reactivemanifesto.org/), which defines Reactive Systems as software systems based on the following principles:

+* **Responsive**, that is, the Software System must react in time to external events like limit values or errors.
+Moreover, an higher Responsiveness means a better User Experience, since the system can easily react immediately to errors or limit values.
+* **Resilient** systems stays responsive in face of failure.
+Making a system resilient means that failure must be isolated and do not compromise the whole.
+* **Elastic**, under different workloads, an elastic system must remain responsive.
+Different workload means distribute the resources in an efficient way between all the application's components.
+* **Message Driven**.
+Reactive Systems are based on asynchronous messaging between different elements, moreover, dispatch events and failures using messaging is an efficient way to use the same construct for different event's communication.

-Starting from the basis, let's consider the following scenario, you have to make an http request to the server, involving updating users' data, let's suppose that this is done by a function and then, once the server answer with a successful response, you have to update the UI using another function.
+Why do we need to apply Reactive Programming to normal programs?
+Starting from the basis, let's consider the following scenario: you have to make an http request to the server, involving updating users' data, let's suppose that this is done by a function and then, once the server answer with a successful response, you have to update the UI using another function.
 The resulting code will be something like this:

 ```javascript
 const response = updateUserData(userData);